-Walking has not been part of my regular routine in the past.
+Walking has not been part of my routine in the past.
 I took the occasional walks when I had the time.
 But given what seems like an always busy schedule, I had little time to go for a walk as much as I wanted to.
 Over the past months though, I have started to make slight changes in my routines to make room for this activity.
-The constant stress that dogged me prompted me to take stock of my daily activities and realized that my lifestyle need a little bit of improvement – especially on the health and wellness side.
+The constant stress that dogged me prompted me to take stock of my daily activities and realized that my lifestyle needs a little bit of improvement – especially on the health and wellness side.
 Taking a walk every day has since brought positive changes in my daily life.

 It improves my mood – No matter how I feel before stepping out the door, I could not help but feel better as soon as I start my walk.
 The wind in my face, the very air itself, hits me and seems to shake me from the stupor of stress.
 I begin to enjoy the sights.
 I noticed that even the familiar sights in the routes I frequent never stay the same.
 There is always something new for me to see or experience.
 And that makes me happy.

 It clears my mind – Walking helps me think more clearly.
 For reasons I cannot explain, I feel like my head just made room for a clean slate.
 Ideas that elude me while stuck on my work desk come when I least expect it.
 It also works the same way for me when I am dealing with problems which seem more solvable once I have set out on the road.

 It gives me time for myself – Things can be overwhelming at a time with so many things going on at any given day.
 Whether it is at home or with my work, there seems to be something urgent that requires my attention.
 These are on top of the things I have to juggle dealing with a lot of people on a daily basis.
 My solitary walks give me precious time away from it all even just for a little time.
 This leaves me refreshed and ready to face my usual routines again when I come back.